 Opened in 2013, the space in 2162 Sweeney is dedicated to meeting the advising needs of CBE students.
 It was made possible by the generosity of department supporters Mike & Jean Steffenson.
-CBE’s four undergraduate academic advisers are located here.
+CBE’s three undergraduate academic advisors are located here.

-When you join the department, you will be assigned an academic adviser and this person will be your primary point of contact for advising needs and questions.
+When you join the department, you will be assigned an academic advisor and this person will be your primary point of contact for advising needs and questions.

 Student Services Staff

-If you have an urgent matter and your adviser is unavailable, you may contact another adviser or staff person for assistance.
-Stop by the Mike and Jean Steffenson Student Services Center, call 515-294-7643, or email email@example.com for general advising needs.
+If you have an urgent matter and your advisor is unavailable, you may contact another advisor or staff person for assistance.
+Stop by the Mike and Jean Steffenson Student Services Center, call 515-294-7643, or email firstname.lastname@example.org for general advising needs.

-During the semester that you are enrolled in CH E 202, Chemical Engineering Seminar, you will be assigned to a faculty mentor.
+During the semester you are enrolled in ENGR 101 (new from High School students) or Ch E 202 (new transfer students), you will be assigned to a faculty mentor.
 Your relationship with your faculty mentor is another important resource to help you reach your academic goals.
 Your faculty mentor will consult with you about selecting electives that support your career goals, answer your questions about the profession of chemical engineering, provide guidance about applying to graduate school, and discuss any other issue with you that requires faculty expertise.
-While the department has planned meetings between you and your mentor during the semesters that you are enrolled in CH E 202 and CH E 381, Chemical Engineering Thermodynamics, you are welcome to contact your mentor to arrange an appointment to discuss your professional and career goals at any time.
+While the department has planned meetings between you and your mentor during the semesters that you are enrolled in ENGR 101, CH E 202 and CH E 381, you are welcome to contact your mentor to arrange an appointment to discuss your professional and career goals at any time.